 Once you identify these individuals, find a way to reward them outside of company-wide celebrations so they know you’re aware of their great work.
 If you manage a lot of people and aren’t sure where to start, it can be helpful to talk to the project leads to point you in the right direction!

 The last thing you want to do is identify the stars of a project and hand them an Amazon gift card, which isn’t a very personalized or thoughtful way to demonstrate your thanks.
 Instead, try to get a sense for the employees’ personality and what they might enjoy.
-Pro tip: you can’t go wrong with the gift of experiential rewards!
+Pro tip: you can’t go wrong with experiential employee gifts!

-Not only are they more memorable, but Blueboard’s wide catalog of experiences makes recognition personalized to the employee’s unique needs — from glassblowing classes to salsa dancing lessons to a couple’s massage — there’s something for everyone.
+Not only are they more memorable, but Blueboard’s wide catalog of employee experiences makes recognition personalized to the employee’s unique needs — from glass blowing classes to salsa dancing lessons to a couple’s massage — there’s something for everyone.

-Make sure your managers actually have what they need to recognize their employees.
-This means making it crystal clear that individual recognition is a priority at your company, providing them with ideas and options for unique rewards, and educating them on best practices for giving real-time, candid feedback.
+Make sure your managers have what they need to recognize their employees.
+This means making it crystal clear that individual recognition is a priority at your company, providing them with ideas and options for unique employee rewards, such as spot rewards, and educating them on best practices for giving real-time, candid feedback.
 Simply developing a recognition program, without publicizing or educating your leaders about it, is a wasted opportunity.

-Once you have all the pieces in place, you can take your recognition program to the next level by using Blueboard to reward employees with their choice from hundreds of experiential rewards - we make it fun, and easy to give.
+Once you have all the pieces in place, you can take your recognition program to the next level by using Blueboard to reward employees with their choice from hundreds of experiential employee rewards.
+Request a demo today and see how we make it fun, and easy, to give employee recognition.